umarsarshid/NMEAParser/README.md

 2. **Interface Launch:**
    * The terminal immediately switches to the **TUI Dashboard**.
    * The Web Dashboard becomes available at http://localhost:8080.
+3. **Shutdown: **
+   * Press q to safely stop threads, close the database, and restore the terminal

 ### **Simulation Tools**

 To test without physical hardware, use netcat to inject NMEA sentences: